About the Project

 This PhD project will focus on improving the land surface processes.
-On land, soil moisture and vegetation properties largely determine how much energy the surface can store, and hence the resultant land surface temperatures (LST), which are now well measured from satellite.
+On land, soil moisture and vegetation properties largely determine how much energy the surface can store on seasonal timescales, and hence the resultant land surface temperatures (LST), which are now well measured from satellites.
 Water, sunlight and temperature also determine photosynthesis and biomass growth, taking up CO2 from the Earth’s atmosphere.
-Biomass growth and CO2 uptake can also be monitored from satellite measurements and provide additional datasets that can be used with our inverse method, and in the process this will couple the land carbon sink to the energy and water cycles.
-The aim of the PhD will therefore be to use these new satellite observations as constraints to improve our global flux estimates.
-The inverse method will be extended to include carbon budgets alongside the water and energy budgets to produce a truly coupled Earth system cycling framework which could lead to many new applications.
+Biomass growth and CO2 uptake can also be monitored from satellite measurements providing additional datasets that can be used with our inverse method.
+The aim is to couple the land carbon sink to the energy and water cycles, and to test the resulting model in some key regions of interest; possibilities include Africa and China.
+The PhD student will therefore use new satellite observations as constraints to improve surface flux estimates.
+The inverse method will be extended to include carbon budgets alongside the water and energy budgets to produce a truly coupled Earth system cycling analysis with many new applications, including testing Earth and Climate circulation models.

-The student will benefit from in house training on remote sensing and land surface / earth system modelling from experts in the Meteorology department and from NCEO and NCAS within UoR.
+The student will benefit from in house training in remote sensing and land surface / earth system modelling from experts in the Meteorology department and from NCEO and NCAS within Reading.
+The NCEO has a large community of carbon cycle modellers who are available for advice.
 NERC Advanced training programs in aspects of Earth System modelling will also be used to help the student become familiar with community methods and models.
-Specific training on the Joint UK Land-Environment Simulator (JULES) community land surface model will be provided through the annual JULES training workshop and support from Associate Prof Quaife (UoR) and Drs Hemming and King (Met Office).
+Specific training on the Joint UK Land-Environment Simulator (JULES) community land surface model will be provided through the annual JULES training workshop and support from co-supervisors who have expertise in this model.

-The student will also spend 2x1 week periods in each of the first 2 years working at the Met Office.
-This will provide ‘hands on’ experience running and evaluating JULES using a range of land surface (including Fluxnet) and EO data.
+The student will also spend time in each of the first 2 years working at the Met Office.

 To apply, please follow the instructions at https://research.reading.ac.uk/scenario/apply/